Getting Started with NATS JetStream in .NET

 The modern way to consume in .NET is using the ConsumeAsync iterator.

-var consumer = await js.CreateOrUpdateConsumerAsync("ARCHIVES", new ConsumerConfig("ocr_processor")
+var consumer = await js.CreateOrUpdateConsumerAsync("MYAPP", new ConsumerConfig("ocr_processor")

 {